next-multilingual/next-multilingual/docs/design-decisions.md

    3. Some markets (e.g. Japan, Russia) just expect non-latin characters in URLs - [SEJ, 2021](https://www.searchenginejournal.com/how-to-align-international-roadmap-with-google/)
 5. Hyphens (`-`) are used to separate words, since it is the recommended standard - [Google, 2018](https://www.youtube.com/watch?v=74FiBesPkI4), [Backlinkto, 2020](https://backlinko.com/hub/seo/urls)

+### What are good SEO practices in terms of URLs?

+Based on the [2021 research](https://backlinko.com/google-ranking-factors) from Backlinkto:

+1. The shorter the URL the better.
+2. Keep URL depth as low as possible (the less segments, the better)
+3. Readable - the URL must be readable (stop words like a, an, or can be omitted to save length if readability is preserved)
+4. URL strings - it's possible to add human readable strings that will show directly in Google search results using schema.org breadcrumbs for example.
+5. Every URL should have a `title` attribute when using them in `<a>` tags

 ## Messages

 TODO